novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-70.md

 "Why?"

 "It's hard to succeed greatly without involving a company based in Japan.
-Instead, I will lower Son Jung-ui's shares."
+Instead, I will lower Son Jung-yi's shares."

-"If we lower Son Jung-ui's shares?
+"If we lower Son Jung-yi's shares?
 What about our shares?"

-"Basically, Hyungnim and Son Jung-ui's shares need to be over 51%.
+"Basically, Hyungnim and Son Jung-yi's shares need to be over 51%.
 As you know, Japan has a considerable barrier against foreign companies."

 "Of course.
 So we should go with Japan's 【Guseong】 investing."